aicell-lab/ddls-course/content/post/learn-python-with-chatgpt/index.md

 3. **Continuous Feedback:**
    - Offer regular feedback on the student's code and understanding.
    - Address any questions or difficulties the student encounters.

+4. **Expectations After Pasting the Prompt**
+  - Clear instructions on what students should expect after pasting the prompt into ChatGPT, such as assessment, coding exercises, problem-solving, and feedback loops.

 Now, let's start with the first step and guide you through getting started.
 Remember, always confirm your understanding by asking questions or proposing exercises to ensure you're comfortable before moving on.
 ```